 The library highly encourages our students, staff, and faculty to suggest materials to purchase.
 Please fill out the RichmondCC Library Purchase Requisition to request items to be purchased by the library.

 The Library strives to maintain an up-to-date, functional collection through continual weeding by library staff.
 Subject faculty are asked to review holdings in their subject area and to suggest items for deletion or replacement.

 Materials are withdrawn based on the following criteria:

 The Library of Congress Classification System (LCCS) is used to classify all books and media materials.

 Books and media materials are arranged on shelves according to their classification number (known as the call number).

-Serials are arranged on the first floor alphabetically by title and the newspapers are on the newspaper rack.
-With the exception of a few serial titles that are published weekly, one full year of each serial is housed underneath the current issue.
+Serials are arranged on the first floor alphabetically by title and the newspapers are on the wall mounted newspaper rack.
+With the exception of a few serial titles that are published weekly, one full year of each serial is kept in the library.
 Up to three months of newspapers are stored in the technical services area of the library.

 DVDs and Blu-Rays are located on the first floor.
-Audio CDs and accompanying book CDs are housed behind the front desk.
+Audio CDs are shelved with the print books in the upstairs stacks.